What is ankle fusion?

 What happens after ankle fusion?

-Talk to your healthcare provider about what you can expect after your surgery.
-When
+Talk to your surgeon about what you can expect after your surgery.
+When you wake up,

-you wake up, your leg will likely be raised up and in a splint to keep it from moving.
+your leg will likely be raised up and in a splint.
+This is to keep it from moving.

-You can resume a normal diet as soon as you are able.
+You can go back to a normal diet as soon as you are able.
 You may need follow-up X-rays

 to see how your surgery went.
 You may need to stay a few days at the hospital.